apleaf/CE5/README.md

 ![alt text](http://i61.tinypic.com/w2irzk.png)

 To check my waveform, I looked to see if the aluout value was 8007, which is what I was supposed to get for ori.
 Looking at my waveform picture, 00008007 is in the correct place (aluout) at approximately 30 ns

+Documentation: C3C Austin Bolinger explained how I needed to increase the number of bits for alusrc and create a second mux to choose between zeroext and signext.
+After that, it was simply a matter of modifying the mips.vhd code using things that were already in the code.